The Porthleven Prize – sponsored by The Trevor Osborne Charitable Trust

 - Cover sheet with your name, student ID, course and year of study.

-Applications close at noon on 12 February 2018.
+Please note that applications closed at noon on 12 February 2018.

 How applications are judged